arnodeceuninck/studentencodex/_rodex_oud/thesoundofsilence.md

 ---
 layout: song
-title: thesoundofsilence
+title: The sound of silence
-page: 404
+page: 950
+note: Simon and Garfunkel
 ---

-* Simon and Garfunkel *

 Hello darkness, my old friend
 I've come to talk with you again